 We enjoyed hanging out for the day at St George’s Cove.
 A gorgeous sandy beach with crystal clear waters that’s not too far from the harbour.

 Swimming here is not recommended since the estuary’s currents are unpredictable.
-But we dipped into knee-height when it was time to cool off.
+But we dipped our toes in when it was time to cool off.

 5. The Camel Trail